 Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

-Within minutes of leaving the station, trains glide past colorful towns that look like postcards, Belle Époque villas cut from a James Bond film, sandy beaches (rare for this coastline), and medieval villages perched high above the Mediterranean.
+Within minutes of leaving the station, you’ll pass colorful harbor towns, Belle Époque villas, sandy beaches, and medieval villages perched high over the Mediterranean Sea.

 📍Disclosure: This post contains affiliate links, and I might earn a tiny commission if you click and purchase through them, at no extra cost to you!
 Thank you for helping me do what I love.